You can contact the Home Office for more information, and they can also help to check if you’re eligible to claim.

 This is where we come in!
-When you are referred by the Home Office to us, We Are Digital, we will help you fill out your application to ensure you have all the paperwork needed, ensuring no information will be missed, and everything is correct before your application is submitted.
+We Are Digital, we will help you fill out your application to ensure you have all the paperwork needed, ensuring no information will be missed, and everything is correct before your application is submitted.

 For your claim to be successful you will need to provide evidence of loss against these categories.
 We will support you to provide as much evidence as possible, to maximise your potential claim.